meodai/bonescss/README.md

   Every element inside this container will have equal distances in between.

-- **.l-table, .l-table-row, .l-table-cell** (@mixin table, table-row, table-cell) Used for tablelayouts.
+- **.l-table, .l-table-row, .l-table-cell** (@mixin table, table-row, table-cell) Used for table layouts.
 Because yes sometimes I use them.
   `.l-table-cell` comes with a modifier `.l-table-cell--max` and `.l-table-cell--min`. `.l-table-cell--min` Is always as wide as its contents. and `.l-table-cell--max` as wide as possible inside the table layout.

 - **.l-horizontal-extremities** (@mixin horizontal-extremities) Floats all children right and the first one left.
-Also extends `.l-clerfix`.
+Also extends `.l-clearfix`.

 - **.l-fill** (@mixin fill)
   Uses `position:absolute` and fills its context.